LunCoSim/lunco-sim/docs/Grants/JuiceBox/JuiceBox V2.md

 By donating to the project you are providing me with resources to accelerate Space Exploration.

 To honor your contribution you'll get $LUNCO tokens.
-The token has no value or utility, it reflect contribution to LunCo mission of democratizing space exploration!
+The token has no value or utility, it reflects the contribution to LunCo's mission of democratizing space exploration!

 [Discord for questions](https://discord.gg/A6U3GdvQum)